erasmus-without-paper/ewp-specs-api-omobilities/endpoints/index.md

 Permissions
 -----------

-All requests from the EWP Network MUST be allowed access to this API.
-Consult the [Echo API][echo] specs for details on handling unprivileged requests.
+Only selected Outgoing Mobility objects should be accessible to the caller.

-However, only selected Outgoing Mobility objects should be accessible to the caller.
 Visibility of objects SHOULD be kept in sync with the visibility described in the `get` endpoint.
 That is:

  * Servers MUST publish IDs of every mobility which is accessible (to the same caller) via the `get` endpoint.